expo/expo/docs/pages/technical-specs/expo-updates-0.md

 ### Body

-The body of the response MUST be a manifest.
-A manifest is defined as JSON conforming to the following description:
+The body of the response MUST be a manifest, which is defined as JSON conforming to the following structure:

-The response body is referred to as the manifest and MUST be a JSON with format:
 ```
 {
   id: string